 Espresso is a type of coffee that is brewed by forcing hot water under pressure through finely ground coffee beans.

 The espresso brew ratio refers to the amount of coffee grounds used in relation to the amount of water used to brew the espresso.
 The ideal ratio is between 1:2 and 1:3, with 1 gram of coffee for every 2-3 grams of water.

 This ratio will produce a well-extracted espresso with a rich flavor and creamy texture.
 Too much coffee in the brew ratio will result in a strong, bitter espresso, while too little coffee will produce an under extracted, weak, and watery espresso.

 The grind size for espresso is also much finer than for other brewing methods, as this allows for maximum extraction of flavor from the beans.

 Espresso is often enjoyed on its own or used as a base for other coffee drinks, such as cappuccinos and lattes.
+If you are wondering if cappuccinos are different from lattes, we have a great article you should check out.
 When made correctly, espresso can be a delicious and invigorating treat.

 How many coffee grounds are in a single shot of espresso?

 A single espresso shot has generally around 7 grams of coffee grinds in a single shot of espresso.
 However, this can vary somewhat depending on the type of beans used, the grind size, and how tightly packed the espresso is.

 Most single shots of espresso will contain between 6 and 8 grams of coffee grounds.
 If you use more or less than this, you may want to adjust the grind setting or brewing time to achieve the desired strength.